Erlend90/IS-211-Mandatory3/README.md

 Firstly, despite being a very basic algorithm, I believe it still illustrates the trade-off between choosing a "lighter" algorithm which will approximate an answer and give you performance over precision, and the more thourough and "heavy" algorithm which trades performance for accuracy.

-Second, I have been the subject of some scheduling which has been fully out of my own control (if professors or TAs want more information about this, feel free to contact me directly).
+Second, I have been the subject of some scheduling which has been largely out of my own control (if professors or TAs want more information about this, feel free to contact me directly).
 Hence I have not had a lot of time to study, understand and implement another more complex algorithm.

 ## Assumptions